Trails in the Langhe, discovering it through its paths.

-The Langhe is an area in the south of Piedmont which in 2014 was declared a Unesco World Heritage Site for its wine-growing landscapes…there must be a reason for this, don’t you think?
+The Langhe is an area located south of Piedmont that in 2014 was declared a UNESCO World Heritage Site for its wine landscapes…there must be a reason.

-The vineyards in the Langhe are not all the same, and walking through them slowly along the countless trails in the Langhe will allow you to see for yourself the differences between one area and another.
+The vineyards in the Langhe are not all the same, and walking through them slowly, following the countless trails in the Langhe, will allow you to see the differences between one area and another.

-In our opinion, one of the best and most sustainable ways to discover a place is to do it on foot.
+In our opinion, one of the best and indeed most sustainable ways to discover a place is to do so by walking.

-A one-day walk in the Langhe, or a walk lasting several days with an itinerary of stages that can become a real path, will allow you to discover the wonders of this corner of Piedmont called Langhe.
+A one-day walk in the Langhe, or one that encompasses several days through an itinerary in stages that can become a real walk, will allow you to discover the wonders of this corner of Piedmont called Langhe.

-Yes, we are talking about trekking, but what exactly does “trekking” mean?
-The word trekking derives from the English verb to trek, which means to undertake a long journey, but walking slowly and leisurely.
+Yes, we are talking about trekking, but what does “trekking” mean?
+The word trek comes from the English verb to trek, which means to undertake a long journey, walking slowly and leisurely.
 Where?
-In the midst of nature, of course!
-Our Piedmont defends itself well also from this point of view, in the whole region there are many trekking routes to take, today we suggest 3 of them to start to make you curious and to make you want to deepen the topic (hopefully together with us):
+Amid nature, of course!
+Our Piedmont also defends itself well from this point of view; throughout the region, there are many trekking routes to take; today we suggest 3 of them to start intriguing you and make you want to learn more about the subject (hopefully together with us):

 Here are some routes in the Langhe that we think are worth a walk!

-This is a truly fascinating route, which begins at Santo Stefano Belbo station, where a plaque in memory of Cesare Pavese quotes a verse from his writings:
+A genuinely compelling route that begins at Santo Stefano Belbo station, where a plaque commemorating Cesare Pavese takes up a stanza from his writings:

-“I could hear the train coming through the peach trees and filling the valley”.
+“I could hear the train coming and filling the valley among the peach trees.”

-The route continues as far as Casa della Vedetta, an extraordinary panoramic viewpoint over the Belbo valley.
-After leaving the asphalt road, the actual path begins, crossing the vineyards and some wooded areas until you reach the Bauda Hill.
-Towards the end of the route we return to Santo Stefano Belbo, passing in front of Pavese’s places: the Mora, the Salto and Nuto’s House.
+The route continues at the Casa della Vedetta, an extraordinary viewpoint over the Belbo valley.
+After leaving the paved road, the trail proper begins, passing through vineyards and some wooded areas until it reaches Bauda Hill.
+Toward the end of the trail you return to Santo Stefano Belbo, passing in front of Pavese’s places: the Mora, the Salto and Nuto’s House.

-The route is marked with two red and white rectangles.
+The trail is marked with two red and white rectangles.

-If you want to cover fewer kilometres, this is the route for you.
-There are about 4.5 km, which at a leisurely pace can be covered in an hour and a half.
-What do you think?
-The walk starts from Piazza Guglielmo Marconi, from where you reach the hamlet of Borgonuovo.
-The walk continues along a scenic tarmac road.
-Then you arrive at the Chapel of Santa Maria and after another 1 km at Roddino.
+If you want to grind fewer miles, this is the route for you.
+It is about 4.5 km, which at a leisurely pace can be covered in an hour and a half.
+How about it.
+The walk starts from Piazza Guglielmo Marconi, from which you reach the hamlet of Borgonuovo.
+The walk continues on a scenic paved road.
+It then reaches the Chapel of Santa Maria and after another 1 km to Roddino.

-Another great Piedmontese writer, whose places are mentioned in his works, is Beppe Fenoglio, author therefore of the book that gives the name to this path.
-Walking in his footsteps, it is like feeling part of the story and it is even easier to identify with the story if you walk along the path having already read the book!
-We then pass by the Cascina di Paviglione, reaching the beautiful belvedere near the small church of S. Elena.
-The route ends by reaching San Donato di Mango.
+Another great Piedmontese writer whose places are mentioned in his works is Beppe Fenoglio, the author therefore of the book that gives this trail its name.
+Walking in his footsteps, it is like feeling part of the story and it is even easier to identify with it, if you walk on the trail having already read the book!
+We then pass by the Cascina di Paviglione, reaching the beautiful viewpoint near the small church of S. Elena.
+The trail concludes by reaching San Donato di Mango.

-And why not think of a real walk?
-Yes, even in the Langhe there is one!
-It is called Bar-to-Bar, not because you go from bar to bar, but because it allows you to cross all the Langhe in 7/8 stages, from the hills of BARbaresco to those of BARolo, passing through the Alta Langa.
-A marvellous route, ideal for spring and autumn.
+And why not think of an absolute path?
+Well, yes, even in the Langhe, there is one!
+It is called Bar-to-Bar not because you go from bar to bar, but because it allows in 7/8 stages to cross all the Langhe, from the hills of Barbaresco to those of BARolo, passing through the Alta Langa.
+A superb walk that is ideal to do in spring and autumn.

-We have tried it all out for you.
-To avoid having to look for the map of the Langa trails, you can ask us to organise everything: we will provide you with the tracks to follow on your mobile phone, the entire organisation and the luggage transfer so that you can be more comfortable and free.
+We have tried it all for you.
+To avoid looking for the Langa trails map, you can ask us to arrange everything: we will provide you with the tracks to follow on your cell phone, the whole organization, and luggage transfer so you can be more comfortable and accessible.

-We have modified it from the original in order to allow more pleasant stops in villages that, in our opinion, deserve a visit and to be able to complete the walk in the Langhe with tastings that will make it a beautiful food and wine walk.
+We have modified it from the original to allow more pleasant stops in villages that, in our opinion, deserve a visit and to be able to complete the Langhe walk with tastings that will make it a beautiful food and wine walk.

-If, however, you are looking for a route to be experienced in a spartan manner with few comforts and sleeping in hostels or shared rooms, perhaps our proposal is not for you!
-Here the facilities are always of a good standard, very often with excellent food and wine!
-So if, as well as walking, you like a comfortable life, this is the perfect proposal for you!
+If you are looking, however, for a walk to be experienced in a spartan way with few amenities and stopping to sleep in hostels or shared rooms, perhaps our proposal is not for you!
+The facilities are always of a good standard, often with an excellent food and wine proposal!
+So if you like comfortable living in addition to walking, this is the perfect proposal for you!

 2 nights or 4 to get to know the Langhe by walking.
 With various possibilities and options!